 The College encourages all individuals who have experienced sexual assault to promptly seek appropriate medical attention and to preserve any evidence.
 Confidential medical care is available whether or not an individual chooses to report the incident to the College or to an external law enforcement agency (e.g., the Wellesley Police Department).
-Information about confidential resources that the College provides for Babson students, as well as free and confidential community resources available to assist anyone in obtaining medical care and preserving evidence, can be found <a href="https://example.com/here/bases/base
+Information about College confidential resources available to support students and employees, as well as free and confidential community resources available to assist anyone in obtaining medical care and preserving evidence, can be found here.